-If both the Beneficiary and Petitioner are of the same religion, they can get married under the Hindu Marriage Act, Christian Marriage Act, Nikah or Muslim personal Law etc.
+If both the Beneficiary and Petitioner are of the same religion, they can get married under the Hindu Marriage Act, the Christian Marriage Act, Nikah or Muslim personal Law, etc.

 However if the couple wishes to get married under the Special Marriage Act, then they are free to do so.

 For the sake of simplicity, I’m using the Hindu Marriage Act as an example, but if you’re Christian or Muslim, then interchange Hindu Marriage Act with Christian Marriage Act or Muslim Personal Law.